darkobits/formation/docs/getting-started/conventions.md

 * `import app from 'app';`is commonly used throughout code samples and refers to an Angular module reference.
 When using a module-bundler like Webpack, it is more terse and less error-prone to refer to an application's Angular module directly, by reference, rather than using `angular.module` to look it up.

-  Prior to module-bundlers, this how Angular 1 applications were built:
+  Prior to module-bundlers, this how Angular modules were referenced:

   ```js
   // app.js